kylpo/react-playbook/patterns/Null-Component.md

 # A Naming Convention for Null Components
-## What is a Null Component?
-A component that returns `null`, and likely uses lifecycle hooks to make side effects.
+A component that returns `null`, and likely uses lifecycle hooks to make side effects, is a "Null Component".

 ```jsx
 class NullComponent extends React.Component {